-Step 3) Place one end of the thread through loop at end of metal wire:
+Step 3) Place one end of the thread through a loop at the end of the metal wire:

 Then, place one end of the thread through a loop at the end of metal wire.
 Try not to pull too tight as this will affect your ability to easily thread the needle.

-Step 4) Insert metal wire into eye of needle:
+Step 4) Insert metal wire into the eye of the needle:

 Next, insert the metal wire into the eye of the needle and gently push it through until you can feel the looped part on the other side.
 Pull very lightly on both ends of the thread until it is evenly distributed in the eye.
 Remember – don’t pull too tight!

-Step 5) Remove metal wire and cut excess thread:
+Step 5) Remove the metal wire and cut excess thread: